finos/community/docs/governance/Software-Projects/Contribution-Compliance-Requirements.md

 This page describes **intellectual property and licensing expectations when onboarding a new FINOS software project or open standard project**—not routine contributions to an existing repository (follow that project’s `CONTRIBUTING` file and its DCO, CLA, or CSLA setup).

+For **software** projects, after onboarding FINOS places the **technical charter** at the repository root as **`technical-charter.pdf`** (that exact filename).
+It reflects mission, goals, and responsibilities from the contribution process.

+**Open standard** projects use the [Standards Project Blueprint](https://github.com/finos/standards-project-blueprint) for Community Specification documents and CSLA instead of this PDF.

 Before you proceed, be familiar with:

 - [Contributing to FINOS](/docs/governance/Software-Projects/contribution), including [project governance](/docs/governance/project-lifecycle) and lifecycle stages.